hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 ### Nodes

-Consider the use of StatefulSets instead of Deployments for Besu.
+Consider using StatefulSets instead of Deployments for Besu.
 The term 'client node' refers to bootnode, validator and member/RPC nodes.
-For configuration of Besu nodes, we only use CLI arguments to keep things consistent.
+For Besu nodes, we only use CLI arguments to keep things consistent.

 ### Role Based Access Controls

-We encourage the use of RBACs for access to the private key of each node, that is only a specific pod or statefulset is allowed to access a specific secret.
+We encourage using RBACs for access to the private key of each node, that is, only a specific pod or statefulset is allowed to access a specific secret.

-If you need to specify a Kube config file to each pod please use the KUBE_CONFIG_PATH variable.
+If you need to specify a Kube configuration file for each pod, use the KUBE_CONFIG_PATH variable.

 ### Storage

-We use separate data volumes to store the blockchain data, over the default of the host nodes.
-This is similar to using separate volumes to store data when using docker containers natively or via docker-compose.
-This is done for a couple of reasons:
+We use separate data volumes to store the blockchain data.
+This is similar to using separate volumes to store data when using docker containers natively or docker-compose.
+This is done for a few reasons:

-* Firstly, containers are mortal and we do not want to store data on them.
+* Containers are mortal and we do not want to store data on them.
-* Secondly, kubernetes host nodes can fail and we would like the chain data to persist.
+* Kubernetes host nodes can fail and we want the chain data to persist.

-Please ensure that you provide enough capacity for data storage for all nodes that are going to be on the cluster.
+Ensure that you provide enough data storage capacity for all nodes on the cluster.
 Select the appropriate type of [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) based on your cloud provider.
-In the templates, the size of the [volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) has been set to 20Gb by default; you may change this depending on your needs.
-If you have a different storage account than the one in the charts, you may edit those
+In the templates, the size of the [volume claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) is set to 20Gb by default; you can change this depending on your needs.
+If you have a different storage account than the one in the charts, you may edit those [storageClasses](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/charts/besu-node/templates/node-storage.yaml).
-[storageClasses](https://github.com/ConsenSys/quorum-kubernetes/blob/master/helm/charts/besu-node/templates/node-storage.yaml).

 When using PVCs, set the `allowVolumeExpansion` to `true`.
 This helps keep costs low and enables growing the volume